nfrechette/acl/README.md

 *  Linux (gcc5, gcc6, gcc7, clang4, clang5) x86 and x64
 *  OS X (Xcode 8.3, Xcode 9.2) x86 and x64
 *  Android (NVIDIA CodeWorks) ARMv7-A
+*  iOS (Xcode 8.3, Xcode 9.2) ARM64

+The above supported platform list is only what is tested every release but if it compiles, it should run just fine.

 ## External dependencies